typedb/typedb/docs/pages/docs/01-cloud-deployment/gc-deployment.md

 ### Using Grakn gRPC client

 To enable gRPC communication, traffic on TCP port 48555 needs to be allowed.
 It is not enabled by default.
-To create a suitable firewall rule, execute the command in red circle in your terminal:
+To create a suitable firewall rule, execute the command in the red circle in your terminal:

 ![](/images/gc-grpc-firewall-command.png)